Samsung/tizen-docs/docs/platform/porting/connectivity.md

 There are a few configuration changes that need to be made to enable the specific chipset and the scripts and other chipset-specific configuration information, such as UART speed and UART terminal (`tty`).
 These changes must be provided by the chipset vendor.

-- Configuration for the Broadcomm BCM4358 Bluetooth chipset
+- Configuration for the Broadcomm BCM4358 Bluetooth chipset:
   - `hciattach`
     The `bluez/tools/hciattach.c` file is patched to enable the `hciattach` tool specific to the BCM4358 chipset.
 This service attaches the BT UART HCI interface to the Bluetooth stack at a baud rate of 3000000.
 It is also responsible for loading the Bluetooth firmware on BCM4358.
   - Bluetooth UART used is `/dev/ttySAC3`